 Design.
 Even though both devices have almost identical design, they differ in size, weight, and few features.
 For example, Nuface Mini is smaller in size (4.2 inches long) and weights about 4.6 oz.
 On the other hand, NuFace Trinity facial tool is larger in size (5.5 inches long) and weights about 6.4 oz.
 Also, Trinity has two intensity control buttons, which are labeled as “-“ and “+”, and Mini doesn’t have those.

 Intensity/Modes.
 While both NuFace devices have the same strength of electric current (maximum of 335 microamperes), they differ in the number of microcurrent intensity levels.
 For example, Mini comes with 3 levels of intensity (minimum, medium, maximum), which allow you to control the strength of your microcurrent treatment.
-However, Trinity offers 5 levels of intensity levels for a more customizable facial treatment.
+However, Trinity offers 5 levels of intensity levels for a more customizable facial stimulation treatment.

 Timer.
 Both microcurrents have a build-in 5-second timer that beeps every 5 seconds signaling to move on to another section.